nicofirst1/rl_werewolf/Resources/MarkDowns/Journal.md

 First we will run a sufficient number of iteration for stupid random players (both ww and vil).
 This will give us a baseline of how more probable is for ww to win.

+### Normal ww
+In this setting we tested the average distribution of the metrics under the default rules

 For 8 players for 1000 runs:
 - Mean value of win_wolf is : 0.619 +- 0.4856325771609643
 - Mean value of win_vil is : 0.381 +- 0.4856325771609643